Learn how Lauren, a 2nd-time medical school reapplicant, got accepted into medical school after working with us in the video below!

-Even though you may feel embarrassed or upset for not getting accepted to medical school after your first application, what you may not know is that this is normal, common, and okay.
+You may feel embarrassed or upset for not getting accepted to medical school after your first application.
+What you may not know is that this is normal, common, and OK.
+Sometimes, even the greatest candidates get rejected because there simply isn’t room in the next incoming class.

 Many students have applied more than once to medical school before they were accepted.
-Many prestigious medical schools have low acceptance rates.
-For example, at Stanford University, the acceptance rate is only 2.3%.
+After all, many prestigious medical schools have low acceptance rates.
+For example, Stanford University’s acceptance rate is only 2.3 percent.
 Low acceptance rates are a common occurrence at many of the top medical schools in the US.
-Sometimes even the greatest candidates get rejected because there simply isn’t room in the next incoming class.

 There is nothing wrong with reapplying to medical school after being rejected.
 If anything, it shows your dedication to medicine and your perseverance by continuing to work toward your passion.
 Admissions officers will recognize this.

-Although you are probably anxious to reapply to medical school as soon as possible, the best route to take begins with slowing down!
+Although you are probably anxious to reapply to medical school as soon as possible, the best route to take begins with slowing down.
 Take time to assess and reflect upon your application.

-There must be a significant change in your application when reapplying to medical school; if your application looks virtually the same year over year, how will it change an admissions officer’s mind?
+Remember — there must be a significant change in your application when reapplying to medical school; if your application looks virtually the same year over year, how will it change an admissions officer’s mind?